Data centric architecture

 Reporting and data visualization

 When companies first start looking at data, they often see it as a bunch of indistinguishable numbers.
-They need to understand the different ways to present data in a visual format.
-Most decision makers are not usually data scientists or statisticians.
+They need to understand the different ways of presenting data in a visual format, and most decision-makers are not usually data specialists or statisticians.
 This is why it is necessary to use data visualization tools.

 Conclusion

-The natural evolution towards thedata centric approach is a consequence of the increasing competition between companies.
+The natural evolution towards data centric strategies is a consequence of the increasing competition between companies.
 The very strong technical evolutions of these last years have largely accelerated it.
 Moreover, the cloud is almost a sine qua non for its success.
 Nevertheless, it must necessarily include alignment with the company’s strategy, supported by sustainable data governance.